 We’re here to turn “no” into “yes” as much as possible, for as many people as possible.
-We’ve been here for twelve years, injecting $4.5 million into projects happening on the ground across the country.
+We’ve been here for 15 years, injecting more than $5 million into projects happening on the ground across the country.
 These projects include bridges, maps, signs, bathroom facilities, and trail maintenance supplies.
 OAI funds have helped plant trees, purchase gravel and rent heavy equipment to help redirect trails to keep riders away from sensitive areas and user conflicts.

-The Yamaha OAI has funded nearly 400 projects.
+The Yamaha OAI has funded more than 425 projects.
 A few recent examples include: